bmeg/grip-query/README.md

 The web UI should now be avalible at http://localhost:8050

 # Connecting to BMEG.io server

+## NOTE: grip-query is dependent on updates to Grip 0.7.0, and many functions won't work until bmeg.io is updated

 To connect server against BMEG.io, get `bmeg_credentials.json` file from [BMEG](https://bmeg.io/analyze/access)

 Start server with command